MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 ## Role verification for ephemeral data structures

-Meetings in Teams can range from 1-1 calls to a large company all-hands meeting, and may compose of people across different organizations.
-Thus, we've designed these components to support role verification, which allows developers to define the roles that are allowed to send messages for each individual ephemeral object.
-For example, one could choose that only meeting presenters and organizers can control video playback, but still allow guests and attendees to request videos to watch next.
+Meetings in Teams can range from one-on-one calls to all-hands meetings, and may include members across organizations.
+We've designed these **ephemeral** components to support role verification, allowing developers to define the roles that are allowed to send messages for each individual ephemeral object.
+For example, developers could choose that only meeting presenters and organizers can control video playback, but still allow guests and attendees to request videos to watch next.

 We recommend listening to your customers to understand their scenarios before implementing role verification into your app, particularly for the "Organizer" role.
 There is no guarantee that a meeting organizer be present in the meeting.
 As a general rule of thumb, all users will be either "Organizer" or "Presenter" when collaborating within an organization.
 If a user is an "Attendee", it is usually an intentional decision on behalf of a meeting organizer.